carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 * Discuss challenges and seek support.
 * Explore opportunities for collaboration across regions and communities.

-Leaders could also join Instructor and Instructor Trainer Meetings; these offer chances to learn, share, and stay informed.
+Leaders could also join Instructor and Instructor Trainer Meetings (where appropriate); these offer chances to learn, share, and stay informed.

 #### Operational Support